unswexplains/unswexplains.github.io/d4ae35314090/content.md

 # Using bins

-If a variable has a large number of values, each of which has a low frequency, then its frequency table is probably not very illuminating.
+If a variable has a large number of values, each of which has a low frequency, then its frequency table tends to not be very illuminating.

 Consider, for example, the finishing times (in minutes) in the men's marathon at the 2020 Tokyo Olympics: